DC Discharge Gridded Ion Thruster

 1.2.1 Propellant

 Noble gasses are used as propellants in ion thrusters due to their low reactivity, reducing corrosion and increasing reliability.
 The most common propellant in this field is xenon due to (1) high density (high $M$) and (2) low first ionization energy (decreases input power).
-However, xenon is quite expensive.
+However, xenon is quite expensive due to its rarity.
 Other propellants used include iodine, argon and krypton.

 Argon is chosen for its low cost relative to all of these options.
 SpaceX does the same thing :).